Thiruvananthapuram district: Transport

 National Highway 66 (formerly known as National Highway 47) stretches from Kaliyikkavila at its southern end to Navaikulam near Parippally in the north, covering a distance of 80 km within the district.
 The Main Central Road covers a distance of 55 km, passing through Kesavadasapuram, Vembayam, Venjaramoodu, Kilimanoor, and Nilamel in the north.
 The Kerala Public Works Department maintains some 1552 km of road in the district.
 Local bodies are responsible for the maintenance of 9500 km of road.
 There are 116 bridges in Thiruvananthapuram District.

 Rail transport in the district is operated by Southern Railway zone of Indian Railways.
 Thiruvananthapuram is connected to the rest of the country by broad gauge railway line.
 82 km of railway line passes through the district.
 Thiruvananthapuram district currently has 20 stations, including Thiruvananthapuram Central railway station.

-Domestic and international airlines operate from Trivandrum International Airport, which has direct flights to many international cities, including Kuwait City, Dubai, Dammam, Singapore, Malé, Colombo, Sharjah, Muscat, Manama, Doha, Jeddah, and Abu Dhabi.
+Domestic and international airlines operate from Thiruvananthapuram International Airport, which has direct flights to many international cities, including Kuwait City, Dubai, Dammam, Singapore, Malé, Colombo, Sharjah, Muscat, Manama, Doha, Jeddah, and Abu Dhabi.
 Domestic flights link it with Chennai, Delhi, Mumbai, Hyderabad, Bangalore, and Kolkata.

 Demographics

 According to the 2011 census Thiruvananthapuram district has a population of 3,301,427.
 This gives it a ranking of 103rd in India out of a total of 640 districts.
 The district has a population density of 1509 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 2.25%.
 Thiruvananthapuram has a sex ratio of 1088 females for every 1000 males, and a literacy rate of 92.66%.
+53.66% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 11.30% and 0.81% of the population respectively.